xythobuz/rpi-rx5808-stream/README.md

 It will automatically be restarted by systemd after crashes.

+See the beginning of the rpi-rx5808-stream.py file for all the customizable parameters.
+You can just run `sudo make install` again after any changes to reinstall and restart the service.

 ## License

 Large parts of the included Python server script are based on the work of [srinathava in the raspberry-pi-stream-audio-video project](https://github.com/srinathava/raspberry-pi-stream-audio-video).
 This in turn was based on the [HTTP live streaming implementation by Jeremy Grosser](http://synack.me/blog/implementing-http-live-streaming).